po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/03-Day/03-Day-LessonPlan.md

 * Navigate to `27-Stu_Mini-Project/Main/index.html` in your browser and demonstrate the following:

-  * The mini-project for this unit will use everything we've learned so far to build a search application that retrieves data from the Library of Congress.
+  * The mini-project for this module will use everything we've learned so far to build a search application that retrieves data from the Library of Congress.

   * We can search for something by filling out the form and selecting the form's submit button.